 Another memory of these storefront displays was the remote control Batmobile, from 1992's Batman Returns.
 My dad, a kid at heart to this day, was playing with it while a little guy about five years old was growing impatient.
 Rather than just relinquishing the fun, as most adults would do, my father told him, "You'll get your turn!"
 (Writing about that just now, I couldn't help but laugh.)

-In 1998, I remember printing out my pixelated, monochrome self-portrait from K-B Toys' Game Boy Camera display, and thinking things couldn't get more high tech.
+I remember in 1998 printing out my pixelated, monochrome self-portrait from K-B Toys' Game Boy Camera display.
+I thought things couldn't get more high tech.

 Even years prior to my days of being a mall rat, I was enamored with Kay Bee.
 In 1991, when I was drinking Kool-Aid like it was going out of style, I mailed in the now-discontinued Kool-Aid points to acquire my Wacky-Zany Video.
 Those points also scored me the cup, which came in a set.
 (They were fifteen Kool-Aid points, in case you cared.)
 You can see genuine early '90s toothpaste on the drinking vessel!